prakharmrsl/easypcceo.github.io/pages/tower-speakers/tower-speakers.md

 The [T50](https://amzn.to/2M2xkqh){: target="_blank"} doesn't have any fancy features, but it definitely gets the job done.
 This 36.25" high enclosure speaker is a great speaker for those of you on a budget.

-Drivers include a one-inch silk dome tweeter, a 6.5-inch composite cone woofer, and two 6.5 passive radiators.
+Drivers include a one-inch silk dome tweeter, a 6.5-inch composite cone [woofer](https://en.wikipedia.org/wiki/Woofer){: target="_blank"}, and two 6.5 passive radiators.

 If you want to set up a home theater system, buying a few Polk T50s is a good choice.
 The speaker's subwoofer handled explosions well, and dialogue sounded crisp and clear, too.